junxit/us-congress-bills-113/metadata.md

 - 2013-04-11 — Placed on the Union Calendar, Calendar No. 20.
 - 2013-04-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-34.
 - 2013-04-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 113-34.
+- 2013-04-16 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-04-16 — Considered as unfinished business. (consideration: CR H2054-2055)
+- 2013-04-16 — Considered under suspension of the rules. (consideration: CR H2048-2053)
+- 2013-04-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+967.
+- 2013-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-04-16 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2013-04-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 11 (Roll no. 108). (text: CR H2049-2051)
+- 2013-04-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 406 - 11 (Roll no. 108).(text: CR H2049-2051)